JasonPSmith/pyflagsercontain/README.md

 In python load with:
 - from pyflagsercontain import flagser_count

-To get the clique counts of a graph call:
+Given an adjacency matrix adj_matrix (stored as a numpy array),to get the clique counts call:
 - cliquecontain = flagser_count(adj_matrix)

-where adj_matrix is a numpy array of the adjacency matrix of the graph.

 Then, cliquecontain[v][d] contains the number of simplices of dimension d which contain the vertex v.